Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Introduction

 To address these limitations, recent research has introduced novel machine learning (ML) and deep learning (DL) techniques to predict transport properties more efficiently.
-ML is becoming a powerful tool in the study of electron transport properties in nanoscale structures and materials with imputity and defects.
+ML is becoming a powerful tool in the study of electron transport properties in nanoscale structures and materials with impurities and defects.
 One of its notable applications is the prediction of conductivity and transport probabilities in low-dimensional systems without the need to solve complex quantum transport equations \cite{Fang2022-fv} \cite{Jing2023-oy} \cite{Lopez-Bezanilla2014-xi}\cite{Ko2021-mr}.
-Developing a reliable and scalable model to predict physical quantities such as transmission coefficients can be highly beneficial for researchers studying nanostructures and designing devices based on charge and spin transport \cite{Jia2021-ty}.
+Developing a reliable and scalable model to predict physical quantities, such as transmission coefficients can be highly beneficial to researchers studying nanostructures and designing devices based on charge and spin transport \cite{Jia2021-ty}.

-The random forest algorithm is reported as a suitable model to predict transmission coefficients in the case that a regression problem converted to classification \cite{Ghosh2023-pc}.
-Since various 2D materials appear in hexagonal lattice shape \cite{Ding2019-ag}; In this work, models are presented to predict the transmission and local density of states (LDOS) of the hexagonal lattice.
-Models are made scalable by selecting a feature space related to lattice geometry, which has not been considered before.
-Besides, we compare the efficiency of regression versus classification methods to predict transmission and present the advantage and trade-off of each approach.
+The random forest algorithm is reported as a suitable model to predict transmission coefficients in the case that a regression problem is converted to classification \cite{Ghosh2023-pc}.
+Since various 2D materials appear in hexagonal lattice shape \cite{Ding2019-ag}; In this work, models are presented to predict the transmission and average local density of states (average-LDOS) of the hexagonal lattice.
+Models are made scalable by selecting a feature space related to lattice geometry that has not been considered before.
+Besides, we compare the efficiency of regression versus classification methods in predicting transmission and present the advantage and trade-off of each approach.
 The comparison seeks to guide researchers on choosing the right machine learning techniques for future quantum transport studies in low-dimensional systems.